supriya32-k/srm-Hierarchy-Challenge/README.md

 ## License

-This project is developed for the SRM Full Stack Engineering Challenge.
+This project was created for the **SRM Full Stack Engineering Challenge**.